lukeify/notes/PiHole on UnifiOS 3.md

     MACVLAN=br2
     ```

-6. Grab a copy of the `10-setup-network.sh` script, place it in `/data/on_boot.d` and write to it with the VLAN and IP configuration for your container and gateway from the above table.
+6. Grab a copy of the `10-setup-network.sh` [script][7] from the `unifios-utilities` repository, place it in `/data/on_boot.d` and edit it with the VLAN and IP configuration for your container and gateway from the above table.
     Amend the arguments like so:

     -   Modify `VLAN` to match the identifier of your PiHole's VLAN (for me, `2`).